 The scattered (and rather sparse) empirical research suggests that the impact of GIs on both producers and regional prosperity is variable and contingent.
 But it does identify key policy issues and major areas where there is insufficient empirical evidence to support policy development.
-The lead researchers, Áron Török and Hazel Moir, will share their findings in a participative workshop format that will allow participants to contribute to refining the outcomes and sharing the knowledge generated by the project.
+The lead researchers, Áron Török and Hazel Moir, shared their findings in a participative workshop format that will allowed participants to contribute to refining the outcomes and sharing the knowledge generated by the project.

-There will also be two important secondary themes: While there is a tradition of terroir–based products in five European nations, elsewhere there is a more instrumental approach to GI policy.
+There were also two important secondary themes: While there is a tradition of terroir–based products in five European nations, elsewhere there is a more instrumental approach to GI policy.
 Thus in New World countries, European migrants have brought their traditions and cultures and as a result geographic names have morphed into generic names.
 The one other region where there seems to be a deep cultural understanding of the linkage between place and products is North–East Asia.
-Wenting Cheng will present results from a study of the nature and size of GI markets in north–east Asian countries.
+Wenting Cheng presented results from a study of the nature and size of GI markets in north–east Asian countries.

 A further critical issue in GI policy is the degree to which there is a genuine linkage between place and product.
 Particularly for PGI products, issues have been raised as to whether there is a sufficient nexus with place – indeed the German High Court has referred this matter to the European Court of Justice.
-Andrea Zappalaglio will lead a session on the link between product, place and reputation for registered PGIs.
-Among other issues this will address the need for a clearer and narrower origin link in the field of PGIs because, as it will be shown, the present provisions sometimes lead to controversial results.
+Andrea Zappalaglio led a session on the link between product, place and reputation for registered PGIs.
+Among other issues this addressed the need for a clearer and narrower origin link in the field of PGIs because, as it was shown, the present provisions sometimes lead to controversial results.

-This workshop is designed to share knowledge of the empirical material on the economic impact of GI labelling, drawing out policy implications and the priority research agenda for future research.
-It also covers GI markets in north-east Asia and processes for ensuring verifiable and objective evidence as to reputational links to place.
-While there will be major presentations on these issues from invited speakers, there will be substantial room for audience participation.
+This workshop was designed to share knowledge of the empirical material on the economic impact of GI labelling, drawing out policy implications and the priority research agenda for future research.
+It also covered GI markets in north-east Asia and processes for ensuring verifiable and objective evidence as to reputational links to place.
+While there were major presentations on these issues from invited speakers, there was slo substantial room for audience participation.

 9 – 9.30am: Registration